 Generated energy could be used onsite to meet the electrical demands of the facility or other onsite uses.
 Any power not utilized onsite would be available for export to the grid.
 In California, surplus cogenerated electricity, which is exported to the public grid, is assumed to displace the California marginal portfolio mix of electrical power generating assets.
-Biogas electricity generation projects can save customer costs and have capacity to displace other power generating assets.
+At the facilities where biogas electricity generation projects are feasible to be implemented, these projects can save customer costs and have the potential to displace other power generating assets.
 Such projects may include long-term contracts with customers to whom they directly supply electricity onsite or can include contracts with community choice aggregators (CCAs).